gengwg/sysprogram/README.md

 ```

 the result is your RT process runs only on CPU #1, and all other processes run on the other processors.

+### Resource limits

+The hard limit is the ceiling for the soft limit.
+The soft limit is what is actually enforced for a session or process.
+This allows the administrator (or user) to set the hard limit to the maximum usage they wish to allow.
+Other users and processes can then use the soft limit to self-limit their resource usage to even lower levels if they so desire.